eshepelyuk/apicurio-registry-helm/README.md

 The command above should download a file names `apicurio-registry-${VERSION}.tgz`.

-Chart is ready to be installed, we suggest to install it into a dedicated namespace.
+After that, chart is ready to be installed (or upgraded), we suggest to install it into a dedicated namespace.

 ```sh
 helm upgrade -i --wait --create-namespace -n apicurio myreg apicurio-registry-${VERSION}.tgz